 General Admission: $18.99 per adult (12 years old and up)

 Child Admission: $12.99 (per kid 4 – 11 years old)

 Weekends (Friday – Sunday)

-Tickets go on sale on January 27th.
+Tickets go on sale in mid-January.
 You can buy tickets here.

 Tips and Tricks for Visiting the Ice Castle in Lake Geneva

 Wear boots.
 The ice castles are made of crushed ice and the ground can be slippery.
 Boots are your best bet.